 Logbooks must be submitted within five years of completion of training (the date of the final entry in the logbook).
 Logbooks must clearly include interventions performed, with skill in injection and endoscopic clipping demonstrated.
-These skills are transferrable.
+These skills are transferable between procedures.